Skip to content

 GET /3forge_rest/query

-Use this endpoint to send center commands via the REST API.
+Use this endpoint to send Center commands via the REST API.

 Query Commands